OliverSBeresford/sudoku-solver/README.md

 # Usage (Visual)

 You can also just use a visual editor if you run the program without command line arguments and without specifying a file.
 You can use arrows, number keys and backspace to move around.
+Click 'x' to exit and solve the Sudoku.

 ## License